open-mmlab/mmaction2/docs/tutorials/1_config.md

                     key=['proposals', 'gt_bboxes', 'gt_labels'],  # Keys to Convert to DataContainer
                     stack=False)]),  # Whether to stack these tensor dict(  # Config of Collect
-            type='Collect',  # Collect pipeline that decides which keys in the data should be passed to the recognizer keys=['img', 'proposals', 'gt_bboxes', 'gt_labels'],  # Keys of input meta_keys=['scores', 'entity_ids']),  # Meta keys of input ]
+            type='Collect',  # Collect pipeline that decides which keys in the data should be passed to the detector keys=['img', 'proposals', 'gt_bboxes', 'gt_labels'],  # Keys of input meta_keys=['scores', 'entity_ids']),  # Meta keys of input ]